xml-director/xmldirector.plonecore/README.rst

 xmldirector.plonecore
 =====================

 .. note:: This module

-  - *is not* a replacement for the ZODB or any other Plone storage (never was, never will)
-  - *is not* a storage layer for Archetypes or Dexterity content (never was, never will)
   - *is* a solution for mounting XML databases like eXist-db or BaseX into Plone through their WebDAV port
+  - *is* a solution for construction Dexterity content-types programmatically or through-the-web with XML related fields where the content is stored in BaseX or eXist-db
   - *is* an _experimental_ solution for mounting general WebDAV services into Plone
+  - *is not* a replacement for the ZODB or any other Plone storage (never was, never will)

 ``xmldirector.plonecore`` integrates  Plone 4.3 and higher with eXist-db providing the following features: